 World Sight Day

-On 10 October, Sightsavers celebrated the importance of sight.
-This year we highlighted how inclusive eye care can transform people’s lives with our #EyeCreation challenge.
+On 9 October 2025, Sightsavers celebrated the importance of sight.
+This year, we asked you to share why eye health is so important with our #EyeCreation challenge.

 You can change someone’s life today